rcl9/Morrow-DJ2D-CPM-22-Recompile-From-Source/ReadMe.md

 - You don't need to go mentally crazy trying to hand-patch the image using DDT or SID, as was the norm back in the day.

-- Using my associated Hex-File-Overlay-Tool, you can regenerate the image endlessly at ease from the source .hex files.
+- Using my associated [Hex File Overlay Tool](https://github.com/rcl9/Hex-File-Overlayer-of-CPM-Sysgen-Image), you can regenerate the image endlessly at ease from the source .hex files.

 <div style="text-align:center">
 <img src="/Images/Morrow DJ2D S-100 controller card.jpg" alt="" style="width:45%; height:auto;">     <img src="/Images/Morrow DJ2D Shugart 800 8in floppy drive.jpg" alt="" style="width:45%; height:auto;">